naveen13m/space_robot_parameter_estimation/README.md

 C(13+2n): Total energy of the system<br />

 # Add common functions path to matlab search path
-In the Matlab command window, find out the matlab root folder matlabroot
+In the Matlab command window, find out the matlab root folder <br />
+matlabroot <br />
-In the terminal, move to the folder which has matlabrc.m file cd matlabroot/toolbox/local
+In the terminal, move to the folder which has matlabrc.m file <br />
+cd matlabroot/toolbox/local <br />
-Allow user to edit matlabrc.m
+Allow user to edit matlabrc.m <br />
-Add the following command to the last line of the file addpath(location_to_common_funtions_directory)
+Add the following command to the last line of the file <br />
+addpath(location_to_common_funtions_directory) <br />